deckhouse/deckhouse/modules/150-user-authn/docs/USAGE.md

 * --oidc-issuer-url=https://dex.%addonsPublicDomainTemplate%/
 * --oidc-username-claim=email

 If self-signed certificates are used, dex will get one more argument.
-At the same time, the CA file will be mounted to the apiserver's pod:
+At the same time, the CA file will be mounted to the apiserver's Pod:

 * --oidc-ca-file=/etc/kubernetes/oidc-ca.crt
 {% endofftopic %}